drudge/node-sosumi/README.markdown

 # Susumi - Find My Phone support for node.js

 Find My Phone support for Nodejs.
+This allows you to programmatically retrieve your phone's current location and push messages (and an optional alarm) to the remote device, or even remotely lock the device.

 This is essentially a port of Tyler Hall's [PHP Sosumi Class](http://github.com/tylerhall/sosumi).

 ## Installation